World Boxing News offers four fights that could have added to legacies, including Floyd Mayweather and Lennox Lewis.

 In reflection, the majority believe that Mayweather’s ring general-ship and boxing acumen would have been able to thwart the more dangerous but less refined Margarito.

 That said, it still would have been enthralling to see the slick Mayweather trying to deal with the uncompromising power and pressure that the Tijuana Tornado possessed.

 Riddick Bowe vs. Lennox Lewis

-Okay, these two did fight, but at the 1988 Olympics at Seoul for the Gold Medal.
+Okay, these two did fight at the 1988 Olympics in Seoul for the Gold Medal.
 On that occasion, Lennox Lewis came out on top and won via a second-round TKO.